Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Makes the Mantle of Stars quest have the Constellations colored for emphasis.
 - Fixes a large number of typos in the lang files.
 - Implements the serial comma (e.g. `a, b and c` -> `a, b, and c`) in places it was missing to ensure consistency.
+- Makes the Bewitchment Altar quest accept any Vanilla Carpet instead of just Red, and indicate that the Carpet must be Vanilla.

 ## Texture Transformations: